 - Provide troubleshooting for the entire organisation.

-You no longer need someone to maintain and run those costly servers, ensure that security is up to date, maintain your backups, etc, as this is all done in the cloud for you.
-This is one of your first major savings, as you transition into the cloud.
-In the past you would typically either outsource this, and also have an internal “guru” that knows accounting software to do the above.
+You no longer need someone to maintain and run those costly servers, ensure that security is up to date, maintain your backups, etc. as this is all done in the cloud for you.
+This is one of your first major savings as you transition into the cloud.
+In the past, you would typically outsource this and also have an internal “guru” that knows accounting software to do the above.

 Now you only really need one person, and no more costly servers, as they will be rendered near obsolete in the next 5-10 years.